bilus/reforms/README.md

                ...]
 ```

-Remember to link to bootstrap css from your html page, e.g.:
+The library does not use Bootstrap JavaScript so just link to bootstrap css from your html page, e.g.:

 ```html
 <link href="https://netdna.bootstrapcdn.com/bootstrap/3.1.1/css/bootstrap.min.css" rel="stylesheet"/>